United States v. Atilla: Background

-U.S. v Zarrab
+U.S. v.
+Zarrab

-(15-cr-867, U.S. District Court, Southern District of New York) is an Iranian sanctions case in New York.
+U.S. v.
+Zarrab (15-cr-867, U.S. District Court, Southern District of New York) is an Iranian sanctions case in New York.
 As of November 2017 it is still unresolved.
 In March 2016, Turkish-Iranian gold dealer Reza Zarrab was arrested in Miami.
 Kamelia Jamshidy, an employee of Zarrab's, and Hossein Najafzedah of Bank Mellat were also named in the federal indictment.

 Zarrab is accused of violating the Iranian sanctions regime by concealing bank transactions that transferred gold and American currency to the Iranian government.
 Zarrab, Jamshidy and Najafzedah have been charged with conspiring to defraud the United States, conspiring to violate U.S. sanctions law, bank fraud, and money laundering.

 Bloomberg has reported that Iran used the state-run Turkish Bank Turkiye Halk Bankasi to process hundreds of millions of dollars in oil revenue.
 Prosecutors allege that these transactions were fraudulently concealed as food shipments and other commerce allowed under sanctions.

 The case was assigned to U.S. District Judge Richard M. Berman of the Southern District of New York.
 Turkish President Recep Tayyip Erdoğan and members of his administration have made several requests to the United States to drop the case.

 Prosecutors have noted that Zarrab has close ties with Turkish President Recep Tayyip Erdogan and donated $4.5 million to a charity founded by his wife Emine Erdoğan.

 Case

-Mehmet Hakan Atilla, deputy chief executive officer at state-owned Turkiye Halk Bankasi AS, accused of conspiring with Zarrab to launder money and violate sanctions on Iran, funneling Iranian funds illegally by using the U.S banking system.
+Mehmet Hakan Atilla, deputy chief executive officer at state-owned Turkiye Halk Bankasi AS, accused of conspiring with Zarrab to launder money and violate sanctions on Iran, funneling Iranian funds illegally by using the U.S. banking system.
 In November, 2017, Zarrab cooperated with federal prosecutors and has become key witness in the prosecution of Mehmet Hakan Atilla.

 In his testimony Zarrab explained how he paid 50 million dollar in bribes to Turkish Minister of Economic Affairs Zafer Caglayan, on a screen Zarrab showed the amounts and dates of the payments records that were sent to Turkish officials in the inner circle of President Erdogan.
 Moreover, he claimed Turkish President Erdoğan, prime minister at that time, had personally given orders to start transactions on behalf of Iran.

 Mehmet Hakan Atilla was found guilty on five charges related to conspiracy and bank fraud including violating U.S. sanctions on Iran, crimes to deceive the U.S. and defrauding U.S. banking system, but was acquitted of money laundering.